Scholarships are Available

 How?
 Simply go to https://cssprofile.collegeboard.org/.
 While the Profile costs $25, there are fee waivers for low-income, U.S.-based students who are applying to college for the first time.

 Still have questions?
-Check out the FAQs and the helpful video below.
-You can also contact the Student Financial Aid office online.
+Contact the Student Financial Aid office online.